Strictly unveils trio of new pro dancers

 Their arrival comes after the departure of Brendan Cole earlier this year, while Chloe Hewitt has also left.

+While it was reported in April that she was leaving Strictly, the announcement confirms she won't be continuing on the show.

-The three newcomers also mean the new series will boast its fullest quota of professional dancers to date, bringing the number to 18.
+The three arrivals also mean the new series will boast its fullest quota of professional dancers to date, bringing the number to 18.

 'Greatest show'